 cat(old.pkg.list, sep = "\n", file = "~/old-pkg-list.txt")

 old.pkg.list <- scan("~/old-pkg-list.txt", what = character())

-In-between we could edit the file in a text editor if needed.
+In-between saving and reading one can edit the file in a text editor to remove or add package names.